connor557/boottotheweb/BootConfigServerSpec.md

 A typical configuration file is very similar to the `pxelinux.cfg` format, except that the initrd is split out from the append line, and you specify a server to retrieve the kernel and initrd assets from.

 ```
+LABEL Describe this boot option
 SERVER yourserver
 KERNEL vmlinuz
 INITRD core.gz
 APPEND ro nomodeset boot=boottotheweb server=yourserver filename=image.squash
 ```

+A label must be included for each entry.
+If there is more than one entry in the file, a menu will be displayed to the user.
+If there is only a single entry in the file, it will be booted automatically.

 The specified paths for `KERNEL` and `INITRD` will be looked up using HTTP on `SERVER`, i.e. for the example above, the kernel will be retrieved as: